 What: Wherever you go, Owego!
 Lake Owego Camp is a small traditional overnight camp for boys located in Northeastern, PA.
 Lake Owego Camp offers a well-rounded, overnight camp experience providing outstanding individualized instruction, experienced staff and dynamic programming for boys ages 7-17.
 Experience the adventure of traditional summer camp paired with the specialized instruction of a specialty sports camp, tennis camp, arts camp, theater camp, and adventure camp combined; there’s something for everyone!

-When: Half, Full and Extended sessions available.
+When: Half, Full and Extended sessions available from June 28 – August 16.
 Check here for details.

 Camp Timber Tops